xufengduan/MacBehaviour/README.md

    The conversational context was provided as the beginning of the next trial’s prompt.
 In this example, the context included the first stimulus *Please repeat the fragment and complete it into a full sentence: Although Pelcra was sick …* and its response *Although Pelcra was sick, she remained determined to finish her project on time.* The prompt then presented the second stimulus *Please repeat the fragment and complete it into a full sentence: Because Steban was very careless …* after the conversational context.
-We implemented this function for Llama-2-chat-hf series in the same way (see more at [https://Huggingface.co/blog/llama2#how-to-prompt-llama-2](https://huggingface.co/blog/llama2#how-to-prompt-llama-2)).
+We implemented this function for Llama-2-chat-hf series in the same way (see <a href="https://huggingface.co/blog/llama2#how-to-prompt-llama-2">here</a> for details).